We're taking action on what matters to our community.

-Our aim in advocating is to persuade and influence decision makers and leaders, in all spheres of government and the private sector, to act in the best interests of the Banyule community.
+Council advocates to persuade decision makers and leaders in government and the private sector to act in the best interests of the Banyule community.

 By advocating, we seek to:

-- Increase the visibility and understanding of the issues affecting our community among decision makers.
+- increase visibility and understanding of the issues affecting our community among decision makers.

-By listening to what you say at our regular community consultation sessions as well as by using other feedback and information, we develop positions on the issues that matter most to you.
+By listening to what you say at our regular community consultation sessions and using other feedback and information, we develop positions on the issues that matter most to you.

-We then ‘go into bat’ to ensure our community gets the improvements, services and funds that it needs from other levels of government, organisations and agencies.
+We then ‘go into bat’ to ensure our community gets the improvements, services and funds it needs from other levels of government and agencies.